Patriots vs. Jets odds, prediction, 'Thursday Night Football' picks from 10,000 simulations

 The SportsLine projection model has revealed its New England vs. New York picks for the NFL Week 11 'Thursday Night Football' game

 Kickoff is at 8:15 p.m.
 ET from Gillette Stadium in Foxborough, Mass.
 The Pats have won 13 of their last 14 home games versus the Jets, including a 25-22 win last year.
-The latest Jets vs. Patriots odds have New England as 12.5-point favorites, the largest line in Week 11.
+The latest Jets vs. Patriots odds have New England as 12.5-point favorites, the largest of the Week 11 NFL spreads.
 The over/under for total points is 43.5.
 Before making any Patriots vs. Jets picks, be sure to see what the SportsLine projection model has to say.

 New users can also target the DraftKings promo code, which offers $300 in bonus bets if your $5 wager wins + 3 months of NBA League Pass: